Coronavirus Universal Credit & Benefits

+The use-by date: Bin it!
 Use-by means just that.
 Eating nosh beyond that date is risky, even if it looks and smells fine.
-Typical foods include diary, milk, fish and eggs.
+Typical foods to watch include dairy, milk, fish and eggs.

+The best before date: Still edible after the date.
 Best before labels usually have nothing to do with safety, they're just the manufacturer's view of when they're at optimum quality.
 This is usually longer lasting foods such as frozen meals, tins, sugar, pasta and cereals.

 You can eat after the best before.
 Use taste and sight – the only downside's the food may lose some flavour and texture.

+Display-until and sell-by: Instructions for shops' staff, not for you.
 These dates are instructions for shop staff to tell them when they should take a product off the shelves.
 Check the 'use by' and 'best before' dates instead.

-Try our Free Food Saving Memo to print out and stick on your fridge.
+Try our free Food Saving Memo to print out and stick on your fridge.

-As above, the key is that while eating beyond use-bys is a health risk, there's no explicit safety risk just from eating food beyond best befores (except for eggs).
+As above, the key is that while eating beyond use-bys is a health risk, there's no explicit safety risk just from eating food beyond best-befores (except for eggs).

-Not only is it usually safe to eat food beyond best befores, it's legal to sell them.
+Not only is it usually safe to eat food beyond best-befores, it's legal to sell them.

-There's a £5.25 delivery charge, so it's worth bulk-buying.
+There's a £3 delivery charge, so it's worth bulk-buying.
 As there aren't any finite rules on how far beyond a best before date it's still safe to eat products, you need to make the decision yourself.
 Generally though, the longer the original shelf life of the goods before the best before date, the longer you can go beyond.

 The reason's obvious.
 By planning what you need before heading out, it's easier to cut out anything that goes over budget and stick to it.
 Buy only what you planned, with a little flexibility for promotions.